Applying a Gaussian networking theory to model motor-driven transport along cytoskeletal filaments: Results

 which corresponds exactly to what is expected.

-The interpretation of the quantity $\bar{\rho}\tau$, appearing in eq. \eqref{eq:CorrRhoAve}, may perhaps be more suitably illustrated with a specific scenario of binding site densities in mind.
+The interpretation of the quantity $\bar{\rho}\tau$, appearing in eq.~\eqref{eq:CorrRhoAve}, may perhaps be more suitably illustrated with a specific scenario of binding site densities in mind.
 A straight filament with uniformly distributed binding sites, may for example have $\bar{\rho} = \frac{1}{\ell}$ where $l$ is the distance between neighbouring binding sites.
 In this case, the relationship of $(\bar{\rho}\tau)^{-1} =\frac{\ell}{\tau}$ very clearly has the dimensions of a speed.
 Since $\tau$ was introduced as a time constant pertaining to the intervals at which the networking functional is applied and $\ell$ is the distance between neighbouring binding sites, this speed is in fact the speed at which the motor \textit{hops} from one binding site to the next.
 One might therefore call $(\bar{\rho}\tau)^{-1}$ the hopping speed of a motor protein that is progressing along the binding sites.

-The diffusion coefficient in combination with the hopping speed appearing in the correlation function (eq. \eqref{eq:CorrRhoAve}) reveal that, in this formalism, the motors may be thought of as freely diffusing particles which only attach to the binding sites at a specified time interval $\tau$.
-In its current form, the diffusion coefficient accounts for the effects of having a cargo coupled to each motor protein as they diffuse from binding site to binding site.
+The hopping speed, together with the diffusion coefficient appearing in the correlation function (eq.~\eqref{eq:CorrRhoAve}), reveals a modified effective diffusion similar to the Brownian motion example presented in the original development of this dynamical formalism~\cite{dutoitDynamicalNetworkingUsing2025}.
+In the present context, the motors may be thought of as freely diffusing particles which only attach to the binding sites at a specified time interval $\tau$.
+The diffusion coefficient therefore incorporates the additional drag arising from the attached cargo, while the hopping speed sets the rate at which motors progress between neighbouring binding sites.